jackytsheng/git-summary/README.md

 ## Report Limiting

 You can provide optional flags to tailor the report.
 At the moment it supports specific git message for time frame and/or for specific author.
-If not specified.
-Report will print out information for all authors.
+If not specified, report will be printed out for all authors

 ```bash
 # -s: since